mdnunez/pyhddmjags/README.md

 ### Getting started

-At the moment each script can be run individually to simulate from hierarchical drift-diffusion models (HDDMs) and then find (and recover) parameter estimates from those models.
-See scripts blocked_exp_conds.py, recovery_test.py, and regression_test.py.
+At the moment each script can be run individually to simulate from hierarchical drift-diffusion models (HDDMs) and then find and recover parameter estimates from those models.
+See scripts nolapse_test.py, recovery_test.py, blocked_exp_conds.py, and regression_test.py.
 These scripts also provide useful examples for using JAGS with pyjags, the JAGS Wiener module, mixture modeling in JAGS, and Bayesian diagnostics in Python.

-In the future this package will be more user-friendly.
+The script nolapse_test_stan.py contains pystan and Stan code to find and recover parameters from the exact same HDDM written in JAGS within nolapse_test.py.

 ### License